junkeythong/rsyncBackupSystem/README.md

 # rsyncBackupSystem
-This script will backup whole OS (everething) to another backup disk list exlcude file from exclude.txt
+This script will backup whole OS (everething) to another backup disk List exclude files/dirs will take from exclude.txt
 Todo:
-+ Already verify on VM
++ Verify restore suscess
 + Add to cron jobs
++ Log should be more compact and useful